*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 German counterattacks in the east failed to dislodge the Soviet advance, destroying any last chance Germany might have had to regain the initiative.
 1945 dawned with the end of European war in sight.
 The Big Three met again at Yalta in the Soviet Union, where they reaffirmed the demand for Hitler’s unconditional surrender and began to plan for postwar Europe.

 The Soviet Union reached Germany in January, and the Americans crossed the Rhine in March.
-In late April American and Soviet troops met at the Elbe while the Soviets pushed relentlessly by Stalin to reach Berlin first and took the capital city in May, days after Hitler and his high command had committed suicide in a city bunker.
+In late April American and Soviet troops met at the Elbe while the Soviets pushed relentlessly by Stalin to reach Berlin first and took the capital city in May, days after Hitler and his high command had died by suicide in a city bunker.
 Germany was conquered.
 The European war was over.
 Allied leaders met again, this time at Potsdam, Germany, where it was decided that Germany would be divided into pieces according to current Allied occupation, with Berlin likewise divided, pending future elections.
 Stalin also agreed to join the fight against Japan in approximately three months.10

 V. The United States and the Japanese War